okerekechinweotito/twitter-quotes-Bot/README.md

 ## Contribution

-Contributions are welcomed - Create an issue and fire a PR
+Contributions are welcomed - Create an issue and fire a PR.